gnakagaw/super-test-project/README.md

 # super-test-project
 Awesome!
-This is a supre test projetc.
+This is a super test project.